 You will love this fire roasted eggplant dip with gorgonzola cheese.
-It pairs beautifully with so many delicious wines from France.
 Include French brie and butter, olives, crackers, and fruits, and you have a beautiful wine tasting tray for a party!
+If you love eggplant as much as I do, you will want to try this roasted eggplant red pepper dip too!

 I created a delicious roasted eggplant and gorgonzola dip that pairs beautifully with these wines.
 You definitely don’t need to break the bank to enjoy high quality French wines and cheeses!!